 The Psychology Behind Rest Resistance

 Our nervous system is constantly scanning for cues of safety or danger.
 If rest has historically been linked to danger (e.g. punishment, abandonment, or shame), the body may resist it.
 In other words: If your nervous system never learned to associate stillness with safety, rest may feel physically uncomfortable.
+You may find yourself:

 -